metaforx/djangocms-rest/docs/reference/menu.rst

-* Menu API is essential for building navigation menus and sitemaps
+* Menu endpoints are essential for building navigation menus and sitemaps
 * Menu information includes page meta information, state, URLs, visibility settings, and hierarchical relationships
 * Retrieve menu nodes and filter by:
 * * by level ranges